 A hole in the eardrum forms for several reasons, including:

-- Infections in the middle ear that cause a ruptured eardrum.
+- Inflammation of the middle ear which causes a ruptured eardrum.

 - An ear vent tube (part of treatment for otitis media) that has fallen out or been removed.

-- Trauma, such as puncturing the eardrum while cleaning the ear with a cleaning stick.
+- Insertion of foreign bodies into the ear, such as perforation of the eardrum, while cleaning the ear with cleaning sticks.